Contra Dam: Power plant

-The dam supports a 105 MW power station that contains 3 x 35 MW Francis turbines and generates an average of 234 GWh annually.
+The dam supports a 105 MW power station that contains 3 × 35 MW Francis turbines and generates an average of 234 GWh annually.
 Water from the reservoir at 470 m above sea level is transferred to an underground power station downstream at 193 m above sea level, affording a maximum hydraulic head of 277 m.
 The power plant can discharge up to 50 m3/s of water which exits via a 1.9 km tailrace tunnel into Lago di Verbano.
 The builder and owner is Verzasca SA; which has an 80-year concession on the power station which will expire in 2046.

 In popular culture

 The opening scene of the 1995 James Bond film GoldenEye featured Bond jumping off the dam.
 The stunt was performed by British stuntman Wayne Michaels.
 The jump was voted as best movie stunt of all time in a 2002 Sky Movies poll.
 The dam doubled as the fictional Arkhangelsk Chemical Weapons Facility located in the northern Soviet Union during the Cold War.
+It is spelled "Arkangel" in the film.

 The dam owners started to lease access to the dam, soon after GoldenEye was released, to a commercial bungee jump operator.
 According to the operator, over 10,000 people have jumped the 220 m (720 ft) from the dam.

 Contestants bungee jumped off the dam as a Roadblock task in the first episode of the 14th season of The Amazing Race and the fifth episode of the 33rd season.

 The climax scene of the Indian Bollywood movie Dhoom 3 was shot at this dam.

-Many YouTube videos are filmed at this location but the most of note are the How Ridiculous channel that have made more than 20 videos at the dam making more than 200 million views.
+In October 2022, an artificial climbing wall built on the dam hosted an event called Red Bull Dual Ascent, the first competition climbing event in a multi-pitch format.